Jonathanlyj/project_hdf_meta/README.md

 - *file_iter_o_name.c*
 Iterate over all objects (groups and datasets) under the h5 file and print their names with total execution time recorded.
 The metadata block size and specified and used in H5FOpen.
 - *file_iter_l_name.c*
 Similar to above but iterate over links instead of objects.
-An extra step (H5Oget_info_by_name) is taken during iteration to explicitly retrieves object metadata.
+An extra step (H5Oget_info_by_name) is taken during iteration to explicitly retrieve object metadata.